lingasc/icebreaker-generator-thanks/README.md

 It can also generate a random piece of Keanu Reeves trivia instead of a question.

 ## How It Works (Frontend):
+_Items with strikethrough are for future deployments, if possible._

-- Colors change from sunrise to dusk depending on user's local time of day
+- ~~Colors change from sunrise to dusk depending on user's local time of day~~
-- JavaScript time dependency code changes greeting from "Good morning!", "Good afternoon!", to "Good evening!" depending on user's local time of day
+- ~~JavaScript time dependency code changes greeting from "Good morning!", "Good afternoon!", to "Good evening!" depending on user's local time of day~~
 - Clicking on a button runs the code that generates icebreakers in the language you selected.
 Keep clicking to shuffle through icebreakers.
 - Clicking on coffee cup icon in bottom right screen activates customizable coffee mug feature
 - Clicking on sun icon toggles dark mode